wp-plugins/woocommerce-gift-wrapper/readme.txt

 Things to check:

 1. Is the plugin activated?
+2. Are you using WooCommerce version 2.2.2 or newer?
+Time to upgrade!
-2. Is WooCommerce activated and configured, and are all the theme files current (check WooCommerce->system status if unsure)
+3. Is WooCommerce activated and configured, and are all the theme files current (check WooCommerce->System Status if unsure)
-3. Does the your-theme-or-child-theme/woocommerce/cart/cart.php file include the code
+4. Does the your-theme-or-child-theme/woocommerce/cart/cart.php file include the code

 `<?php do_action('woocommerce_cart_coupon'); ?>` or
 `<?php do_action('woocommerce_after_cart'); ?>`